samstan/ORIE6590-Airline/README.md

 # Usage

 The test.ipynb Jupyter notebook contains all of the code required to run on the Airline environment.
 It already imports the custom environment as well as our custom policy classes.
+It should be self-evident which blocks to run to vary the network architecture.

 # Dependencies
 Python 3.8.5, stable-baselines3 1.0, gym 0.18.0, numpy 1.20.1, torch 1.8.1.